 1. Powerpuff Girls

-The super-energized sisters Blossom, Bubbles, and Buttercup were unintentionally created in a lab by Professor Utonium and frequently rescue Townsville from evildoers like Mojo Jojo, Gang and Him.
-Blossom is the self-proclaimed trio member, Bubbles is the cute and Buttercup is the toughest.
+The super-energized sister’s Blossom, Bubbles, and Buttercup were unintentionally created in Professor Utonium and frequently rescued Townsville from evildoers like Mojo Jojo, Gang, and Him.
+Blossom is the self-proclaimed trio member; Bubbles is the cute, and Buttercup is the toughest.